All Collections

 • Complying with all applicable laws while using the domain, such as privacy, data collection, and consumer protection laws, among others

 Failing to comply with these points can result in domain suspension or deletion.
-You can find detailed information about all these points in our Domain Name Registration Agreement.

 NOTE